 Hundred and ten years ago, on 23 May 1904, First World Greco-Roman wrestling was held in Vienna, Austria.
 So 23 May is celebrated as World Wrestling Day.
 But the day has left a big scar in the history of Indian wrestling, a big pioneer and patron of traditional wrestling over the world, when the most acclaimed and celebrated wrestler from the country died on this date of the year 1960.
 So this article is to pay a tribute to this great wrestler as well the World Wrestling Day for Indian Traditional Wrestling.

 One can find this Talim just within a walking distance from the famous Mahalaxmi temple, a very prominent place over here.
 Once entered, one can feel the extreme wrestling environment welcomes him with the seer touch of discipline and rawness.
-Pehlwans(wrestlers) wearing langoth(wrestling shorts made of a piece of saffron red cloth) are found busy with their daily routine of game practises and exercises during the peak hours.
-The wall of the Talim is smeared with the palm-print of red soil all over, a mute testimony to the red soil clad sweating wrestler resting on the wall.
+Pehlwans(wrestlers) wearing Langoth(wrestling shorts made of a piece of red saffron cloth) are found busy with their daily routine of game practices and exercises during the peak hours.
+The wall of the Talim is smeared with the palm print of red soil all over, mute testimony to the red soil-clad sweating wrestler resting on the wall.

 The daily routine of the wrestlers starts with a morning health run with physical exercises at 5 o’clock in the morning.
 Rope climbing, push-ups, weight liftings are the various other facets of the exercise sessions.
 Getting back to the Talim around 6 am, morning puja is offered to the god Hanuman.
 Hanuman, due to his immense power and gigantic figure is considered as the wrestling god all over India.
 The wrestlers maintain a simple non luxurious celibate life taking a leaf from their god’s life.
 The Talim provides an in-house facility of hostel for the member wrestlers.
 Their every day is divided into segments for exercise, practice, food preparation, washing, bathing and sleeping which are being strictly followed properly in sequence and on time.